texts on artworks

 RECONSTRUCTION I

-We look at a stately mansion from the early nineteenth century.
+We look at a stately town mansion from the early nineteenth century.

-The interior shows the influence of science and the spirit of discovery on the daily life of the bourgeoisie.
+The interior reflects the influence of science and the spirit of discovery on the daily life of the bourgeoisie.
+The objects refer to a life outside the house.
+From books on colonial empires to a collection of Turkish kilims.
+A citizen of the world.
 A glimpse of the modern mindset.
-A citizen of the world.

-The remains of the mansion are only visible.
-It has been carefully rebuilt, as if it were an archaeological find.
+Only the remnants of the mansion remain.
+It has been carefully rebuilt, as if an archaeological find.
 There are literally gaps to be filled, information missing.
-To make it comprehensible, it must be situated in a context that has been deliberately constructed.
+To make it understandable, it must be placed in a context that has been intentionally reconstructed.

-The reconstruction is enclosed by a building.
-The style and features from the industrial revolution, such as the cast-iron frame with glass, are no longer new and exciting, but tried-and-tested construction methods.
+The reconstruction is enclosed within a building.
+The style and features from the industrial revolution, such as the cast-iron frame with glass, are no longer new and exciting, but rather tried-and-tested construction methods.
 The space seems designed specifically for the reconstruction.
-To exhibit, to study.
+To be exhibited, to be studied.

-However, this building too is flawed and has fallen into disrepair.
-A glimpse of a newer era is visible through the glass ceiling, indicating that this era is also part of the past and needs to be re-examined.
-This suggests that missing links can be discovered and a new understanding of this era can be achieved.
+However, this building too is flawed and in decay.
+A glimpse of a newer era is visible through the glass ceiling, indicating that this era, too, is part of the past and needs to be re-examined.
+This suggests that missing links can be uncovered and a new understanding of this era can be achieved.

-A cyclical repetition like matryoshkas fitting together.
-(It is noteworthy that matryoshka nesting dolls were first exhibited at the 1900 World's Fair in Paris.)
+A cyclical repetition, like matryoshka dolls fitting together.
+(It’s worth noting that matryoshka nesting dolls were first exhibited at the 1900 World’s Fair in Paris.)

-History is constantly revisited from the shifting ‘now’ with an eye to the future.
-A vision within which art translates our world as a shifting living story.
+History is constantly revisited from the shifting ‘now’ with an eye toward the future.
+A vision within which art translates our world as a shifting, living story.

 Slide